Programming with Transact-SQL 2 day training course from £590.00 plus VAT

 How can I pay?

 Once you have booked you will receive a confirmation email, and shortly after that, an invoice.
-For public and private courses the invoice is payable within 30 days, for online courses payment is required 7 days before the start of the course.
+For in-person public and private courses the invoice is payable within 30 days, for online courses payment is required 7 days before the start of the course.
 Payment can be made by bank transfer (BACS etc), cheque or card.

 What is the cancellation policy?

 Cancellations received within 7 days of making your booking or more than 21 days before the scheduled start date will not incur any charge.
 For cancellations received between 7 and 21 days before the scheduled start date a 50 percent charge will apply.
 For cancellations received less than 7 days before the scheduled start date a 100 percent charge will apply.
+For online courses where you have already been sent course materials, any refund is conditional on the return of the materials at your own expense.